There are some changes coming to the way you bank with us.

 A “Payment Initiator” is a company that can request a payment from your online bank account, for example they can request a Faster Payment to be sent to a beneficiary.
 In order to access your TSB account, the Payment Initiator will need to access your account(s) through Internet Banking, and will need to use your security details.
 You should only provide your security details to an authorised Payment Initiator, and any time they access your account or initiate a payment, we’ll take this as being instructed by you.
 You will need to give the Payment Initiator explicit consent to access your TSB account(s) via internet banking.

-From 13 January 2018 the FCA will publish a list of all registered Aggregators and Payment Initiators.
-We will provide a link to the list once available.
+From 13 January 2018 the FCA will maintain a list of all registered Aggregators and Payment Initiators.
+The register can be searched from the following link: https://register.fca.org.uk/.
 You shouldn’t provide your security details to anyone who is not on the authorised list.
 If an authorised Third Party accesses your account, we’ll take this as being instructed by you.